Evannessa/Wiki-Public/README.md

 However, as our project expanded and grew in complexity, I realized there was a need to develop additional functionality to help ease the process of adding and editing new settings and characters and how these settings and characters were interrelated.

-Therefore the wiki site contains three main 'sub-projects'.
+The wiki site contains three main 'sub-projects'.

 1. Character Search
 2. Location Map